jaredLunde/react-tree-walker/README.md

 ### Disclaimer

 This library does not operate in an idiomatic manner against React.
+As such, it is completely unusable with React Hooks.
 It makes some assumptions about the internals of React and makes calls against Components directly.
 This is a risk as it likely to break with future releases of React, i.e. the upcoming Suspense release.

 Personally, I've found this library helpful in providing me with a solution for my server side rendering data fetching needs.
 That being said I very much look forward to being able to move over to Suspense as soon as it is stable and avoid having to use hacks/workarounds such as this library.